GoogleCloudPlatform/esp-v2/src/envoy/http/backend_auth/README.md

 ### Counters

 - `denied_by_no_token`: Number of API Consumer requests that are denied due to the filter missing a token needed for the request.
+Two possible causes: 1) the `jwt_audience` specified in the route entry perFilterConfig for this filter PerRouteFilerConfig is not in the `jwt_audience_list` in the FilterConfig.
+2) fails to fetch ID token.
-- `denied_by_no_operation`: Number of API Consumer requests that are denied due to missing filter state.
+- `denied_by_no_route`: Number of API Consumer requests that are denied due to not route configurated.
-- `allowed_by_no_configured_rules`: Number of API Consumer requests that are allowed through without modification.
-Occurs when the operation is not configured for auth rewrite.
+- `allowed_by_auth_not_required`: Number of API Consumer requests that are allowed without sending ID token to the backend.
 - `token_added`: Number of API Consumer requests that are allowed through with modification for backend authentication.